Battle of Festubert: British plan

 The attack was made by the British First Army (General Sir Douglas Haig) against a salient in the German lines between Neuve Chapelle to the north and the village of Festubert to the south.
-The assault was planned along a 3 mi front and would initially be made by Indian and British troops of the Gharwal Brigade, 7th (Meerut) Division together with the 5th and 6th Infantry Brigades of the 2nd Division.
+The assault was planned along a 3 mi front and would initially be made by Indian and British troops of the Garhwal Brigade, 7th (Meerut) Division together with the 5th and 6th Infantry Brigades of the 2nd Division.
 Starting at 11:30 pm on 15 May, this would be the first British night attack of the war.

 Battle

 The battle was preceded by a 60-hour bombardment by 433 artillery pieces that fired about 100,000 shells.
 This bombardment failed to significantly damage the front line defences of the German 6th Army and the initial advance only made progress on the 6th Brigade front in good weather conditions.
 The attack was continued at 3:15 pm on 16 May by the original brigades plus the 7th Division which opened a front further south.
-Progress was again limited with casualties very high; on 17 May the 4th Guards Brigade of the 2nd Division relieved elements of 7th Division but made minor advances only.
-By 19 May, the 2nd Division and 7th Division had to be withdrawn due to their casualties with the main objectives of 15 May still in German hands.
+Progress was again limited with casualties very high; on 17 May the 4th Guards Brigade of the 2nd Division relieved elements of the 7th Division but made minor advances only.
+By 19 May, the 2nd Division and 7th Division had to be withdrawn due to their casualties, with the main objectives of 15 May still in German hands.
 On 18 May, the 1st Canadian Division, assisted by the 51st (Highland) Division, attacked but made little progress in the face of German artillery-fire.
 The British dug in at the new front line in heavy rain.
 The Germans brought up reinforcements and strengthened their defences.
 From 20 to 25 May, the attack was resumed but again made little progress.
 The offensive had resulted in a 3 km advance.